Mik3Rizzo/typst-unibs-thesis/docs/manual.typ

 = Introduction

-This template is aimed at students of the University of Brescia.
+This thesis template is aimed at students of the University of Brescia.

 You can use it in the Typst *web app*, creating a new project.
 The short way to do so is the following link: #link("https://typst.app/?template=" + package-meta.name + "&version=latest").